uvarc/rc-learning/content/notes/slurm-from-cli/section2.md

 $ module load anaconda
 $ module load goolf R
 ```
-Modules need to be loaded any time that a new shell is created to setup the same working environment.
+Modules need to be loaded any time that a new shell is created to set up the same working environment.
 This includes every time that you log out and back in, and every time that you run a batch job on a compute node.

 ### Module Details